 Section Project title and ID [related Fast Track] Location/ PEA/ Duration 1.
 Total cost 2.
 Major source of financing 3.
 Co-financing Agency/donor 4.
-Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 4.25 Sustainable coffee development in Eastern Africa CFC/ICO/29FT Location: Eastern Africa PEA: EAFCA consultant Duration: 6 months Concluded: 2005 1.
+Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 3.26 Sustainable coffee development in Eastern Africa CFC/ICO/29FT Location: Eastern Africa PEA: EAFCA consultant Duration: 6 months Concluded: 2005 1.
 US\$30,000 2.
 US\$15,000 3.
 US\$15,000 4.
 US\$0 Proposal: WP-Board 923/03 Final Report: ICC-95-1 (Executive Summary) To support sustainable coffee development in Eastern Africa by addressing issues related to coffee certification.
 ICO ICC: Jan 2003 CFC CC / CFC MD: Jul 2003 A final report entitled 'Setting up a fine coffee certification programme in Eastern Africa' was circulated in May 2006.
-4.26 Study of the potential for commodity exchanges and other forms of market places in COMESA countries CFC/ICO/24FT Location: Burundi, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe PEA: Consultant Concluded: 2003 1.
+The conclusion of this study led to the design and implementation of project 3.2.
+3.27 Study of the potential for commodity exchanges and other forms of market places in COMESA countries CFC/ICO/24FT Location: Burundi, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe PEA: Consultant Concluded: 2003 1.
 US\$60,000 2.
 US\$60,000 3.
 US\$0 4.
 US\$0 Proposal: WP-Board 896/01 A copy of the study is available on request from the ICO.
-CFC EB: Oct 2001 This study was undertaken as the first step of the implementation of 'Coffee price risk management in Eastern and Southern Africa', which was subsequently cancelled by the CFC in Mar 2013.
-4.27 Regional workshop on the coffee crisis in Central America CFC/ICO/26FT Location: Guatemala PEA: Anacafé Concluded: 2003 1.
+This study should allow countries in the COMESA region to adopt modern techniques of trading locally, regionally and internationally, to optimise economic benefits to the farmers and countries concerned.
+This study was undertaken as the first step of the implementation of 'Coffee price risk management in 3.28 Regional workshop on the coffee crisis in Central America CFC/ICO/26FT Location: Guatemala PEA: Anacafé Concluded: 2003 1.
 US\$40,000 2.
 US\$40,000 3.
 US\$0 4.
 US\$0 Regional workshop on the coffee crisis.
 CFC CC: Jan 2003 / CFC EB: Apr 2003 The workshop took place in Sep 2003.